Cyphershadow24ar/Leet-Code/README.md

 45. (1518) Water Bottles
 46. (1523) Count Odd Numbers in an Interval Range
 47. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+48. (1572) Matrix Diagonal Sum
-48. (1578) Minimum Time to Make Rope Colorful
+49. (1578) Minimum Time to Make Rope Colorful
-49. (1590) Make Sum Divisible by P
+50. (1590) Make Sum Divisible by P
-50. (1611) Minimum ONe bit Operations to Make intergers Zero
+51. (1611) Minimum ONe bit Operations to Make intergers Zero
-51. (1625) Lexicographically Smallest String After Applying Operations
+52. (1625) Lexicographically Smallest String After Applying Operations
-52. (1695) Maximum Erasure Value
+53. (1695) Maximum Erasure Value
-53. (1717) Maximum Score From Removing Substrings
+54. (1717) Maximum Score From Removing Substrings
-54. (1733) Minimum Number of People to Teach
+55. (1733) Minimum Number of People to Teach
-55. (1751) Maximum Number of Events That Can Be Attended II
+56. (1751) Maximum Number of Events That Can Be Attended II
-56. (1792) Maximum Average Pass Ratio
+57. (1792) Maximum Average Pass Ratio
-57. (1865) Finding Pairs With a Certain Sum
+58. (1865) Finding Pairs With a Certain Sum
-58. (1900) The Earliest and Latest Rounds Where Players Compete
+59. (1900) The Earliest and Latest Rounds Where Players Compete
-59. (1925) Count Square Sum Triples
+60. (1925) Count Square Sum Triples
-60. (1935) Maximum Number of Words You Can Type
+61. (1935) Maximum Number of Words You Can Type
-61. (1948) Delete Duplicate Folders in System
+62. (1948) Delete Duplicate Folders in System
-62. (1957) Delete Characters to Make Fancy String
+63. (1957) Delete Characters to Make Fancy String
-63. (2011) Final Value of Variable After Performing Operations
+64. (2011) Final Value of Variable After Performing Operations
-64. (2043) Simple Bank System
+65. (2043) Simple Bank System
-65. (2048) Next Greater Numerically Balanced Number
+66. (2048) Next Greater Numerically Balanced Number
-66. (2092) Find All People With Secret
+67. (2092) Find All People With Secret
-67. (2106) Maximum Fruits Harvested After at Most K Steps
+68. (2106) Maximum Fruits Harvested After at Most K Steps
-68. (2110) Number of Smooth Descent Periods of a Stock
+69. (2110) Number of Smooth Descent Periods of a Stock
-69. (2125) Number of Laser Beams in a Bank
+70. (2125) Number of Laser Beams in a Bank
-70. (2141) Maximum Running Time of N Computers
+71. (2141) Maximum Running Time of N Computers
-71. (2147) Number of Ways to Divide a Long Corridor
+72. (2147) Number of Ways to Divide a Long Corridor
-72. (2163) Minimum Difference in Sums After Removal of Elements
+73. (2163) Minimum Difference in Sums After Removal of Elements
 72. (2169) Count Operations to Obtain Zero
 73. (2197) Replace Non-Coprime Numbers in Array
 74. (2210) Count Hiils and Valley in an array